LetsDoVideo/source-transition-manager/README.md

 ## Usage

 1. Open the dock from the **Docks** menu, or click the **STM** button on the Sources panel
-2. Select any source in your scene — the dock updates live
+2. Select any source in your scene.
+The dock updates live
 3. Adjust show/hide transition type and duration
 4. Use the properties button to access advanced settings for transitions like Luma Wipe
 5. Use copy/paste buttons to apply settings from one source to others